antmicro/stephen/README.md

 ## Features

 * generation of BoM files containing mechanical components of the assembly in CSV and HTML formats
-* generation of PnP-like files containing positions of each mechanical components in 3D space
+* generation of position files containing coordinates and rotations of each mechanical components in 3D space
 * exporting assembly components as separate STEP files
 * generation of SVG previews of each assembly component
 * exporting assembly back from component STEP files and its PnP file